-- a.
-Hold a master's or Doctorate Degree from an accredited university/college in counseling, psychology, social work, or related field. - b.
-Must be licensed in their respective field. - c.
-Completed a minimum of sixty (60) hours of education including and not limited to: - i.
-Domestic violence from victim/advocate service programs in Idaho. - ii.
-Topics from this document under Continuing Education.

-- iii.
-The OIP Committee reserves the right to reject education that does not appear to be from a qualified source or appears duplicative when considering this provision. - iv.
-An applicant who fails to meet the "broad range of topics" requirement but otherwise shows sixty (60) hours of education in the field may be granted a provisional approval pending additional education. - v.
-Have completed a minimum of five hundred (500) hours of supervised intervention experience including: - A minimum of two hundred fifty (250) hours of supervised education and/or experience that is directly related to counseling, assessing, or providing intervention to DV offenders and/or victims, as well as working with, or receiving training from, domestic violence victim advocacy services. - A minimum of two hundred fifty (250) hours of supervised direct intervention with offenders in an Idaho, or other state approved offender intervention program, which includes a minimum of fifty (50) hours supervised experience in offender group facilitation or other experience deemed sufficient by the OIP Committee upon request of the applicant. - Supervision may include education, direct, observed one-on-one supervision; client consultation, one hour for every 20 hours for the above total requirements.
-(At least one hour will be direct observed.)
+- 1. Hold a Master's or Doctorate Degree from an accredited university/college in counseling, psychology, social work, or related field. - 2.
+Must be licensed in their respective field. - 3.
+Completed a minimum of sixty (60) hours of education including and not limited to: - a.
+Domestic violence from victim/advocate service programs in Idaho. - b.
+Topics from this document under Continuing Education (Section V.A.3). - c.
+The OIP Committee reserves the right to reject education that does not appear to be from the topics listed under Continuing Education (Section V.A.3) or from a qualified source or appears to duplicate other continuing education hours. - d.
+An applicant who fails to meet the "broad range of topics" requirement but otherwise shows sixty (60) hours of education in the field may be granted a provisional approval pending additional education. - e.
+Have completed a minimum of five hundred (500) hours of supervised intervention experience including: - i.
+A minimum of two hundred fifty (250) hours of supervised education and/or experience that is directly related to counseling, assessing, or